Leave a Message

 Wheat Ridge has become a favorite for people who want a big yard, mature trees, and a quick hop to the Highlands, Berkeley, or downtown via I‑70.

-Lakewood offers light rail, parks around Belmar and Green Mountain, and a wide spread of price points.
+Edgewater and parts of Lakewood offer light rail, parks around Belmar and Green Mountain, and a wide spread of price points.

 Aurora continues to be a go‑to option for more affordable single family homes, especially near the medical campus and along the light rail lines.